Sujandar/Credit-Risk-Classification/README.md

 # Credit-Risk-Classification

 This project aims to develop models for credit risk classification using historical lending data from a peer-to-peer lending services company.
 The goal is to predict the credit risk associated with each borrower and provide insights for risk assessment and decision-making.
+This project focuses on developing models for credit risk classification using historical lending data from a peer-to-peer lending services company.
+The objective is to predict the credit risk associated with each borrower and provide insights for risk assessment and decision-making.

 ## Project Structure